XRPLF/rippled/.github/README.md

 improvement.

 Thus, for example, the `linux-general.yml` workflow downloads the "NIH" dependencies into a single cache (per docker image).
-All of the source files for these dependencies are stored in a single folder, which saves space in the shared cache.
-Unfortunately, `cmake` is not always smart enough to know that the source has already been downloaded, so there is some wasted effort there, but because the same paths are used for unity and non-unity builds, it still saves about half of that time.
+All of the source and git timestamp files for these dependencies are stored in a single folder, which is reused across jobs, and *not* duplicated across job-specific caches.

-Each "base" job then uses that cache to initialize its specific cache.
-During the build, any additional dependencies are stored in the cache, along with `ccache` output.
+Each "base" job stores dependency build output along with `ccache` output.
 This significantly speeds up subsequent builds of the same base job.

 Once the base job is done, any "special case" jobs (e.g. Coverage, address